Heart Rate During Sleep: Stage-by-Stage Guide

 What is a normal heart rate while sleeping?

 Normal sleeping heart rate varies significantly by stage and by individual.
-During N2 core sleep (which makes up approximately 50% of total sleep time), a healthy adult’s heart rate is typically 50-80 bpm — broadly consistent with what wearables report as “resting heart rate during sleep.”
-During N3 deep sleep, heart rate drops further to 40-70 bpm, with trained endurance athletes often showing 35-50 bpm at this stage.
-During REM sleep, heart rate is variable and irregular, ranging from 50-90+ bpm with brief spikes possible during emotionally intense dream states.
-Across the whole night, a typical healthy adult’s average sleeping HR is approximately 10-20% below their daytime resting HR.
-Consumer wearables measure overnight heart rate with approximately 90-95% accuracy using optical PPG sensors — significantly higher than their sleep stage classification accuracy of approximately 70-78%.
-Your wearable’s HR data is reliable and worth monitoring for trends over time, particularly the nocturnal dip pattern.
+During N2 core sleep (which makes up approximately 50% of total sleep time), a healthy adult’s heart rate is typically 50–80 bpm.
+During N3 deep sleep, heart rate drops further to 40–70 bpm, with trained endurance athletes often showing 35–50 bpm at this stage.
+During REM sleep, heart rate is variable and irregular, ranging from 50–90+ bpm with brief spikes possible during emotionally intense dream states.
+Across the whole night, a typical healthy adult’s average sleeping HR is approximately 10–20% below their daytime resting HR.
+Consumer wearables measure overnight heart rate with approximately 90–95% accuracy using PPG optical sensors — significantly higher than their sleep stage classification accuracy of approximately 70–78%.

 Is a low heart rate during sleep dangerous?

 A low heart rate during sleep is normal and expected — and in fit individuals, very low N3 deep sleep heart rates are a sign of cardiovascular health, not a problem.
-The heart rate naturally falls during NREM sleep as the autonomic nervous system shifts to parasympathetic dominance.
-A trained endurance athlete seeing 38-45 bpm during deep sleep is showing a sign of good cardiovascular fitness, not bradycardia requiring concern.
+A trained endurance athlete seeing 38–45 bpm during deep sleep is showing a sign of good cardiovascular fitness.
 The threshold at which a low sleeping HR becomes clinically worth noting is approximately 40 bpm for non-athletes, particularly if combined with symptoms on waking such as dizziness, fatigue, or pre-syncope, or if the low HR persists throughout all sleep stages rather than just during N3.
 Heart rates below 35 bpm during sleep are uncommon even in elite athletes and warrant a GP discussion.
-The key question to ask about any low HR reading is: is this occurring specifically during N3 deep sleep (normal, expected, healthy), or is this the resting HR across all stages including light sleep and waking?
-A persistent resting HR of 45 bpm in a sedentary person during light sleep and wake is different from the same reading in an endurance athlete during N3.